simonfl3tcher/react-progressive-web-app/README.md

 ### React Progressive Web App Repo

 What is React PWA?
-It is an very opinionated react based repository which has been optimised for Progressive Web App development.
-In its current format, it will hit 100/100 when run through the [Lighthouse](https://developers.google.com/web/tools/lighthouse/) audit.
+Well, it's a very opinionated React based repository which is optimized for Progressive Web App development.
+In its current format, it will hit around 95-100 out of 100 when running through the [Lighthouse](https://developers.google.com/web/tools/lighthouse/) audit.
 You can test this out by visiting the [demo](https://d103dzdze3hklu.cloudfront.net/#/) and generating a lighthouse report against it.

-There are many different ways to structure an application, this is the way that I tend to structure my applications.
-I think ultimately you could strip out the webpack.config.js file, tweak it slightly and then you will be on your merry way.
-But, you would still need to create a manifest, upload the images and make sure they are referenced correctly, that is why I decided to opensource this repo as it will allow you to just write React code without worrying about configuration.
+There are many different ways to structure an application; this repository is the way that I tend to structure my applications.
+I think you could strip out the `webpack.config.js` file, tweak it slightly and then you will be on your merry way.
+But, you would still need to create a manifest, upload the images and make sure they are referenced correctly, that is why I decided to open source this repo as it will allow you to just write React code without worrying about painful configuration.

 ### Opinions

-- The repo uses [Webpack 2](https://webpack.js.org/) - which makes use of tree shaking and also route based chunking.
+- It uses [Webpack 2](https://webpack.js.org/) - which makes use of tree shaking and also route based chunking.

+- It uses [Flow](https://flowtype.org/) - A static type checker for JavaScript.
+Although not that useful right now, moving forward in developing your app, it is there in your arsenal.

-- The repo uses the `public` directory for webpack output.
-Within that it then have an `assets` directory which will hold the assets created by webpack but also the icons for the manifest.
+- It uses the `public` directory for Webpack output.
+Within that, it then has an `assets` directory which will hold the assets created by Webpack but also the icons for the manifest.

-- The repo has full separation of concerns around components, what does this mean?
-It means that all components, their assets and their tests are kept in the same folder.
+- It has full separation of concerns around components, what does this mean?
+It means that all components, their assets, and their tests are kept in the same folder.
 [Here](https://github.com/simonfl3tcher/react-pwa/tree/master/src/components/Home) is a good example of what I mean.

-- The repo uses Mocha and Chai for it's testing framework, this could easily be switched out for something like [Jest](https://facebook.github.io/jest/) if desired.
+- It uses Mocha and Chai for its testing framework.
+Choosing Mocha and Chai was a conscious choice.
+However, this could easily be switched out for something like [Jest](https://facebook.github.io/jest/) if desired.

-- The repo comes with [Nightwatch](http://nightwatchjs.org/) as the standard e2e testing framework.
-I have tried multiple frameworks and found this is by the far the best at the moment.
+- It comes with [Nightwatch](http://nightwatchjs.org/) as the standard e2e testing framework.
+I have tried multiple frameworks and found this is by far the best at the moment.

-- The repo uses [`offline-plugin` for webpack](https://github.com/NekR/offline-plugin).
-This was a concious decision.
-Originally, I wrote the caching myself but after debugging for a while it felt right to let something that made to handle that job to deal with that.
+- It uses [`offline-plugin` for webpack](https://github.com/NekR/offline-plugin).
+Again, choosing `offline-plugin` was a conscious decision.
+Originally, I wrote the caching myself, but I felt that with open sourcing this repo, it needed to include a plugin that is actively being maintained and optimized for caching.

-- The repo uses route based chunking as outlined in point one, but this means that the react router implementation needs to be done with `getComponent`.
+- The repo uses route based chunking as outlined in point one, with this, it means that the react router implementation needs to be done with `getComponent`.
 You can see this [here](https://github.com/simonfl3tcher/react-pwa/blob/master/src/routes.jsx#L20).

-Arguably, you could switch a lot of this out for your own approach, but then what would be the point in using a repo 😉 .
+Arguably, you could switch a lot of this out for your approach, but then what would be the point in using an existing repo 😉.

 ### Installation